henpatel/solution-snapshotter/README.md

 There are two ways to test your template.

 1. Open the VSIX project inside Visual Studio and hit `Ctrl + F5` to open an experimental VS instance you can test in.
 2. Build the project and install the generated `.vsix` file to your VS instance.
+This .vsix file will be under your bin/debug or release folder depending on how you built it.
+   You can double click on the extension and it will install it to your visual studio.

 ## Contributing